Biologics

 Abatacept

 In this study, patients with the alpha-gal mammalian meat allergy exhibited IgE binding to ustekinumab, but not to a representative mAb generated in CHO cells.
 The level of IgE binding to ustekinumab was lower than that for cetuximab, but still detectable in the assay.
 The difference may be due to the established presence of α-gal on the Fab portion of cetuximab, whereas for ustekinumab it is reportedly limited to the Fc domain.
 When administered subcutaneously, ustekinumab was successfully tolerated by all of the patients who had reacted to the initial intravenous infusion.
 Additional studies evaluating the degree of IgE binding and basophil activation with exposure to various mAb concentrations would help determine if a dose-response relationship exists and could aid clinicians in optimizing the safe use of these monoclonal antibodies for patients with α-gal syndrome.
 For patients with mild to moderate hypersensitivity reactions to intravenous ustekinumab, switching to subcutaneous ustekinumab and considering referral to an allergist for monitored administration is advisable.
-In our experience, pre-medication before subcutaneous injections is reasonable but not required.
+In our experience, pre-medication before subcutaneous injections is reasonable but not required.150

-Select publications on abatacept and AGS
+Select publications relevant to abatacept and AGS

 - Bosques CJ, Collins BE, Meador JW 3rd, et al. Chinese hamster ovary cells can produce galactose-α-1,3-galactose antigens on proteins.
 Nat Biotechnol.
 2010;28(11):1153-1156.